yellowdog/python-examples/README_CLOUDWIZARD.md

 1. All Compute Source Templates and Compute Requirement Templates with names starting with `cloudwizard-gcp` are removed.
 2. The `cloudwizard-gcp` Keyring is removed.
-3. The `cloudwizard-gcp` Namespace configuration is removed.

-The following actions are taken in the **GCP account**:

-1. The storage bucket `yellowdog-cloudwizard-<your_project_name>` is emptied of objects, and removed.

 ### Idempotency